DesignisOrion/EarfSurf/README.md

 ## Description

-In this project, I wanted to focus on the responsive design of the website for desktop and mobile.
-Also wanted to intergrate the Twillio API which allows the menu to be sent to users of the app.
-The goal was to show skills in use of the Twillio API using responsive design.
+In this project, I wanted to focus on the responsive website for desktop and mobile.
+Addition to the responsive site is the Aframe connection in which allows users to move in the VR (metaverse).
+Controls are used of the "W", "S", "D", "A" keys.
+Enjoy.

 Live Page: https://designisorion.github.io/EarfSurf/